dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deployment-overview.md

 ## Run dbt in production

-If you want to run dbt jobs on a schedule, you can use dbt Cloud, Airflow, Prefect, Dagster, automation server, or Cron.
+If you want to run dbt jobs on a schedule, you can use tools such as dbt Cloud, Airflow, Prefect, Dagster, automation server, or Cron.

 ## dbt Cloud

-We've built [dbt Cloud](https://www.getdbt.com/signup/) to empower data teams to easily run dbt in production.
+We've built dbt Cloud to empower data teams to easily run dbt in production.
 If you're interested in trying out dbt Cloud, you can [sign up for an account](https://cloud.getdbt.com/signup/).

 dbt Cloud enables you to:
 - run your jobs on a schedule